The Shocking Truth About High Libido: Is It Hypersexuality?

 When testosterone spikes during hypersexual episodes, it can lead to mood dysregulation and even aggression.
 This mood imbalance may drive you back to masturbation or other hypersexual behaviors, not for sexual pleasure but to regulate your emotions.
 Over time, this cycle can result in lower overall testosterone levels and worsen issues like erectile dysfunction.

-Strained Brain
+Strained Brain Due to Hypersexuality

 Neuroimaging studies reveal that the spikes in testosterone from hypersexuality affect brainwave patterns, causing what Dr. Leigh calls a strained brain.
-This state, characterized by mental exhaustion and stress, can further impair your ability to regulate sexual behaviors.
+This state, characterized by mental exhaustion and stress, further impairs your ability to regulate sexual behaviors.
 Essentially, what feels like a high libido is actually your brain trapped in a hypersexual loop that leads to more masturbation and less satisfaction with real, intimate connections.

 What Does Healthy Libido Look Like?